devhid/tnnl/server/server-spec.md

 **datarecv.py**

 * This class is used for handling the data that is being transferred from the clients to the server.
+* For every client that **pings** the server the first time, a new directory will be created named after the victim's IP address in the data folder (more information below).
+* There will be 3 types of requests that the server will receive from the clients (specified in `request_type.py`).
+All clients will be identified by their IPv4 addresses:
+  * PING - corresponds to client request to check for available commands.
+  * DATA - packets that contain data corresponding to the current file transmission.
+  * RECEIPT - results or output from running commands on client machines.
-* It will maintain a mapping for each of the connected clients and will writ the corresponding extracted data in a folder that corresponds to that user.
+* For handling DATA and RECEIPT requests, it will maintain a mapping for each of the connected clients and will write the corresponding extracted data in a folder that corresponds to that user (identified by IP address).
   * Ideally, we should be able to create a folder for each user given their IP address and write the corresponding file contents in them.
   * Files will be written based on a prologue or beginning packet and will terminate once it receives a epilogue or terminating packet.
   * Files will be transferred one at a time whenever there is new data available from the client and read by the server.

+**cmdqueue.py**

+* This file will hold the commands that will execute on victim machines after being read from a directory.
+* The commands to be executed can be placed inside `./data` folder or whatever location specified by the configuration file (folder structure shown below).
+* The input folder of the victim will hold the commands to be executed and will be read periodically.
+* *tnnl* will support two types of commands:
+  *  bash - commands that will be executed in the victim's shell
+  * get - used for retrieving any file on victim machines, with the syntax `get: <file_path>`.

 **config.ini**